retaildevcrews/capi-in-codespaces/README.md

   # validate cluster and its resources
   clusterctl describe cluster capi-quickstart

-  # verify the control plane is up:
+  # verify the control plane is up
   kubectl get kubeadmcontrolplane

   ```